atreyaray/YKI-material/Reagoi/Suru.md

 2. Express regret
 	1. I am sorry for your loss
 	2. I am sorry that it happened
-3. Inquire about situation
+3. Inquire about person
 	1. How do you feel now?
 	2. How are you?
-4. Reassure
+4. Advise
 	1. Take it easy
 	2. Don't blame yourself for it
 5. Reaffirm support